Inamdar Legal logoInamdar LegalPractical legal support with clarity

 What is a vendor agreement?

-A vendor agreement is the core contract between a buyer and a vendor or supplier.
-It usually records commercial terms such as specifications, quantities, delivery timelines, price, taxes, payment, warranties, liability, confidentiality, termination, and dispute resolution.
-In practice, businesses often use a master vendor agreement plus individual purchase orders.
-The agreement sets the legal framework, while purchase orders handle order-specific details such as item description, quantity, price, and dispatch schedule.
-This structure usually works better than relying only on emails or one-sided purchase orders, especially in recurring procurement relationships.
+Businesses often use a master vendor agreement plus individual purchase orders.
+The main agreement sets the legal framework, while the purchase order records item-specific details such as description, quantity, price, and dispatch schedule.
+That structure usually works better than relying only on emails or one-sided purchase orders.

 Why a vendor agreement matters